 We all know foods like fruits, vegetables, meats, and dairy products go bad, usually much quicker than we’d like.
 However, your contact lenses are also susceptible to the same demise.
-While they don’t spoil as quickly, contact lenses can and will go bad under the right circumstances.
-In order to avoid any eye infections and other expired contact lens symptoms, it is best to be aware of the status of contacts, as well as to adhere to the information below.
+While they don’t spoil as quickly, both daily and monthly contact lenses can and will go bad under the right circumstances.
+In order to avoid any eye infections and other expired contact lens symptoms, it is best to be aware of the status of your contacts, as well as to adhere to the information below.

 All contact lenses come with an expiration date, which can easily go unnoticed.
-These numbers are found on the package itself and are listed by year/month.
-The expiration dates on contact lenses are based off of the date they were manufactured, not the date of purchase.
+These numbers are found on the package itself and are listed as year/month.
+The expiration dates on contact lenses are based on the date they were manufactured, not the date of purchase.
 However, these dates tend to be far in advance, typically around five or six years away.
-While five or six years seems far away, life is busy, and it can be easy to lose track of the expiration date of your contact lenses.
-While an unintentional mistake, the effects of wearing expired contact lenses can be detrimental.
+While five or six years seems like a long time, life is busy, and it can be easy to lose track of the expiration date of your contact lenses.
+While this may be unintentional mistake, the effects of wearing expired contact lenses can be detrimental.

 “The contact lens expiration date doesn’t apply to the contacts themselves,” explains Dr. Wende, Medical Director of ContactsDirect.
 “That date applies solely to the contact solution, as well as the packaging or sealing.”
-While you may have always wondered how long contact lenses last unopened, know that the expiration date still pertains.
+While you may have always thought contact lenses last if they are unopened, know that the expiration date still pertains.
 When lenses reach their expiration date, the packaging or sealing of the container may no longer be airtight.
 When air is able to reach the contacts, it creates an environment that is susceptible to all kinds of bacteria and fungi, thus, putting you at risk of an eye infection.

 Read more: Why are my Contacts Blurry?